bdunderscore/attach-to-me/docs/docs/en/upgrade.md

 # Upgrade guide

+## 1.1 → 1.1.1

+To upgrade from 1.1 to 1.1.1, simply import the 1.1.1 unitypackage over the 1.1 package.

+### Major changes in 1.1.1

+* Workarounds for various Udon bugs.

-## 1.0 → 1.1
+## 1.0 → 1.1.1

-To upgrade from 1.0 to 1.1:
+To upgrade from 1.0 to 1.1 (or 1.1.1):

-* First, ensure that you update [UdonSharp](https://github.com/MerlinVR/UdonSharp/releases) to 0.20.1 or higher.
+* First, ensure that you update [UdonSharp](https://github.com/MerlinVR/UdonSharp/releases) to 0.20.2 or higher.
-* Import the 1.1 unitypackage over the existing 1.0 package.
+* Import the 1.1.1 unitypackage over the existing 1.0 package.
 Your scenes should upgrade automatically.

 ### Major changes in 1.1